DerpHerpenstein/src-721/README.md

 2. NUM: The maximum number of stamp with the same traits.
 In order to allow for the existence of Images with the same traits within a collection and prevent multiple mints with the same signature from a single address, we have introduced a variable called "num" to represent the maximum quantity of Images with the same traits.
 Additionally, the signature data needs to include an indication of which numbered Image with the same traits it corresponds to.
 If the value of "num" in the deploy JSON is N, then the range of "num" in the signature data is [0, N-1].

 ## Mint Modes Combination

+Based on the Sale Mode and Traits Allocation Mode, 4 minting modes can be combined, and these 4 modes can be switched interchangeably.

 ### Whitelist Sale with Authorized Traits Allocation
 ```